beny1002/Embers-Trial/README.md

 ---

 ## **Overview**
-This project showcases a collaborative effort to develop an engaging RPG game under a limited timeframe.
-The game focuses on survival in a single room where players fight through endless rounds of increasingly difficult enemies.
+With the incorporation of Amazon S3 and Amazon's AI Assistant, the game focuses on survival in a single room where players fight through endless rounds of increasingly difficult enemies.
 Players earn experience points to level up, improve their skills, and upgrade their kits to adapt to tougher challenges.

 ---